ai/evil-blocks/README.md

 </div>
 ```

-Evil Blocks extends Slim and jQuery, so you can use shortcuts for this
+Evil Blocks extends Slim and jQuery, so you can use shortcuts for these
 attributes: `@@block` and `@role`.
 For Haml you can use [Role Block Haml] gem
-to use same shortcuts.
+to use the same shortcuts.

 ```haml
 @@todo